Affidavit of Loss/Release of Interest

 How to replace a Washington title, license plates, registration, tabs, or vessel decal

 Submit the completed form and fees to a vehicle licensing office.

 How to release interest in a vehicle or vessel you’re selling, trading, or giving away

-Submit a completed Affidavit of Loss/Release of Interest form and a completed Vehicle Certificate of Ownership (Title) Application to a vehicle licensing office.
+Submit a completed Affidavit of Loss/Release of Interest form and a completed Vehicle Title Application to a vehicle licensing office.

 - All legal and registered owners shown on the title must sign the Release of Interest to transfer the title to the new owner.